geo-python/site/source/lessons/L1/overview.rst

 in Python.
 The main components of this first lesson are below.

 1. :doc:`Basic concepts, components and, workflow of the course environment <course-environment-components>`
-2. :doc:`Introduction to the basic usage of the course environment <intro-to-course-environment>`
+2. :doc:`Introduction to the basic usage of the cloud computing environment <intro-to-course-environment>`
 3. :doc:`Communicating and chatting with Slack <slack-usage>`
 4. :doc:`Our first taste of Python <A-taste-of-Python>`
 5. :doc:`Exercise 1: Creating a Github.com account and using the cloud <exercise-1>`